AmarooHQ/whitepaper/10-Ultra-Terminum/40-nutin/50-tiling.md

 However, the distance between any 2 of $n$ tiles, using the binary-tree method, is $\sim \log_2 n$.
 So it's (maybe counterintuitively) more efficient to use non-tessellating tiles.

+\todo[inline]{\href{https://mindyourdecisions.com/blog/2016/07/03/distance-between-two-random-points-in-a-square-sunday-puzzle/}{this maths problem} about the average distance between 2 points in a square (analogous to tessellating tiles) has an answer with a *log* in it. todo: mb tessellating tiles are actually more efficient?}

 #### Network Complexity

 Since $O(N_{tiles}) = O(\frac{n}{c^j})$, and each tile has order $O(c^j)$, the complexity of the network  overall is given by the product of a tile's order by the number of tiles: